 - Crime Prevention

-This nationwide crime prevention program helps identify property if it should be stolen.
-Operation Identification is a program centered upon the belief that to prevent crime we must attempt to address the elements of the crime triangle.
+Operation Identification, known as Operation ID, is a nationwide crime prevention program helping to identify property if ever stolen.
+Centered upon the belief that to prevent crime we must attempt to address the elements of the crime triangle.

 Stages of Operation Identification

 Engraving your valuables with the number on your driver’s license will aid police agencies in identifying you as the property’s owner.
 It may also prevent a thief from choosing to steal your belongings because they are more identifiable if they are caught with them.
 Even if your items have a serial number, engraving your driver’s license number will assist in identifying you as its owner.

 Make and keep a list of all your valuables.
 Make several copies and store them in two or more secure locations, such as a safe, locked drawer or cabinet.
 Include on your list a full description of the item including color, make, model, year of manufacture, and any other identifiers, including any engraving.
 Take Photographs to help identify.

 Items to include on your list are stereos, computers (desktop and laptop), printers, televisions, radios, cameras, gaming systems and any other valuable belongings.
 Make sure to save information about your bicycle and vehicle (insurance policies often include your vehicle’s identification number, and other information).